-There is no significant impact on financial indicators if the levy is not continued due to it's size (around \$2.8m per annum) and partial offsetting of operating expenditure associated with it, however, there is still a deterioration in the main financial sustainability ratios as explained below.
-Most expenditure associated with the environmental levy is operating in nature therefore there is no impact on Infrastructure assets ratios.
+There is no significant impact on financial indicators if the levy is not continued due to it's size (around \$3.1m per annum) and partial offsetting of operating expenditure associated with it, however, there is still a deterioration in the main financial sustainability ratios as explained below.
+Most expenditure associated with the Environmental Levy is operating in nature therefore there is no impact on infrastructure assets ratios, if the current expenditure on Environmental Levy programs is discontinued and not funded from other sources.